chakrabar/chakrabar.github.io/_posts/articles/2018-01-14-porting-aspnet-apps-to-aspnet-core-2.0.md

 modified: 2018-01-28T22:11:53-04:00
 ---

 This article is part of the [.NET Core Series](/articles/dotnet-core-2.0/).
 Go have a look at the other articles of this series, and run through the previous topics if not done already!
+This has lot of overlap & dependency on the [previous](/articles/understanding-aspnet-core-2/) article.

 Here I'll talk about my experience of converting an existing ASP.NET MVC application (.NET Framework) to the new [ASP.NET Core 2.0](https://docs.microsoft.com/en-us/aspnet/core/) application.
 It is rather a port or [migration](https://docs.microsoft.com/en-us/aspnet/core/migration/proper-to-2x/index) than an upgrade, as it involved bunch of code changes and restructuring.
 Some of the concepts has changed dramatically, and some existing functionalities are not available anymore.